RSB could not exist without its members.

-No process of sustainable development can be truly effective or meaningful without incorporating the voices of community members, civic organisations, local government, industry, advocacy groups, the specially impacted, and others.
-That’s why stakeholder engagement and consultation is a key focus for the Roundtable on Sustainable Biomaterials; we know that by carrying out meaningful stakeholder consultations, projects can unlock many benefits that not only support community cohesion, but also the long-term success of the project.
+Stakeholder engagement and consultation is a key focus for the Roundtable on Sustainable Biomaterials – we know and understand that no process of sustainable development can be truly effective or meaningful without incorporating the voices of community members, civic organisations, local government, industry, advocacy groups, the specially impacted, and others.
+By carrying out meaningful stakeholder consultations, projects can unlock many benefits that not only support community cohesion, but also the long-term success of the project.

 In order to support bioeconomy projects to comply with RSB’s requirements for a truly inclusive and representative stakeholder consultation process, the Roundtable on Sustainable Biomaterials has developed extremely robust guidelines to support organisations – at any stage of their sustainability journey.
 These guidelines can be implemented as part of the RSB certification process, during the development of a supply chain in due diligence and in many other situations, and are supported by RSB’s expert team via consultation and advisory services.